Cecilia-xu/Leetcode/75/Note.md

 # Solution 1: counting sort
 ## Algorithms
-Since the color can be represented by 0, 1, 2, we can create an array, in whcih the index can represent the color and the value can represnt the number of each color.
+Since the color can be represented by 0, 1, 2(just 3 numbers), we can create an array, in whcih the index can represent the color and the value can represnt the number of each color.
 ## Pseudocode
 ```
 Input: int nums[]